 - Prompt and Effective Recording – For a small business, the transactions are initially recorded in the journal and then entered in the ledger account.
 However, for large companies, the number of transactions are more and becomes unmanageable to report each transaction.
 Therefore, for prompt, effective, and precise recording of a transaction, the journal is divided into special journals.

-- Comparable Nature- In an organization there are many similar and repeated transactions.
+- Comparable Nature- In an organisation, there are many similar and repeated transactions.
 It is easier and more helpful to record an identical transaction in one record book and helps in segregating employees work.
 This can be done with the help of a special journal.

 - Economical- The subsidiary book is cost-effective as it saves time and enhances the effectiveness of the workers.

 - Easy Posting- All the related transactions are entered in one book so, it makes it easy to repost it in a ledger as it has already been segregated.
-Such as all sales made on credit are recorded in credit sales book.
+Such as all sales made on credit are recorded in the credit sales book.

 Special Journal for Businesses